-This chocolate chia seed pudding is sweetened with date paste.
+This chocolate chia seed pudding is sweetened with a paste made from pureed dates.
 Date paste is a nutritious alternative refined sugar free sweetener.
 It’s made from dates blended with water and is quick and easy to prepare.
-See my date paste recipe for exact directions.
+See my date puree recipe for exact directions.
 Alternatively you can substitute honey or maple syrup instead of date paste if you prefer.

 More Gluten Free Vegan Recipes

-For another delicious plant-based treat, try this vegan gluten free chocolate cake.
+For another delicious plant-based treat, try this vegan chocolate cake.
 It’s refined sugar free and perfect for special occasions.

-Or try these vegan maple walnut cookies.
+Or try these vegan maple cookies.
 They’re refined sugar free, gluten free, and paleo diet friendly.

 Chocolate Chia Seed Pudding